Prosumma/CoreDataQueryInterface/README.md

 try! moc.from(Department).filter({$0.name == "Engineering"}).all()
 ```

-Very simply, this returns all managed object contexts of the appropriate type—`Department` in this case—which satisfy the query.
+Very simply, this returns all managed objects of the appropriate type—`Department` in this case—which satisfy the query.

 For a query that did not start with a managed object context, it can be passed as the first parameter to `all`.